 - Son Tra Peninsula and Linh Ung Pagoda: Simply go north along the beach road and follow it as far as you can, this is a very scenic route.
 Stop off at the pagoda for some photos and then find a seafood place on the water for lunch.

 - Hai Van Pass and Lang Co: This is a spectacular ride that has been made safer now that trucks and busses take the tunnel.
 Have a coffee at the top of the pass and then enjoy very good seafood at the lagoon in Lang Co.
 (Read more: Breakfast at the peak of Hai Van Pass)

 - Bana Hills: Head west out of Da Nang and follow the clearly marked signs for Ba Na.
 Ride along country roads or take the cable car to the top of the mountain.

-If you’re wary of navigating the streets alone, but want to get out of the city, you can do an off-road motorcycle tour through rural areas.
+If you’re wary of navigating the streets alone, but want to get out of the city, you can do an off-road motorcycle tour with beautiful riders.

 If you’re eager to explore the city motorbike, go for it!
 Just don’t ignore your common sense because the road rules are more lenient – safety should always be a top priority.
 You don’t want to cut your trip short because you need to fly home for proper medical care.